 Long rides have an additional benefit beyond improving your fitness, Rowe says, particularly if preparing for an event where you’re likely to spend many hours in the saddle.

-“Getting that long riding in will develop you as a bike rider – not just your legs and your energy systems but those muscles in your upper body as well,” says Rowe.
+“Getting that long riding in will develop you as a bike rider – not just your legs and your energy systems, but those muscles in your upper body as well,” he says.

-“If you’re trying to do races, events and sportives that are 4 to 6 hours long, you need to get your body used to sitting on a bike in a certain position for a long time.”
+“If you’re trying to do races, events and sportives that are four to six hours long, you need to get your body used to sitting on a bike in a certain position for a long time.”